Gitega

 Gitega ([ɡiteɡa]), formerly Kitega, is the political capital of Burundi.
-Located in the centre of the country, in the Burundian central plateau roughly 62 km east of Bujumbura (the largest city and former political capital), Gitega (the second largest city) was the seat of the Kingdom of Burundi until its abolition in 1966.
-In late December 2018, Burundian president Pierre Nkurunziza announced that he would follow on a 2007 promise to return Gitega its former political capital status, with Bujumbura remaining as economic capital and centre of commerce.
+Located in the centre of the country, in the Burundian central plateau roughly 62 km east of Bujumbura, the largest city and former political capital, Gitega is the country's fourth largest city and former royal capital of the Kingdom of Burundi until its abolition in 1966.
+In December 2018, then Burundian president, the late Pierre Nkurunziza announced that he would follow on a 2007 promise to return Gitega its former political capital status, with Bujumbura remaining as economic capital and centre of commerce.
 A vote in the Parliament of Burundi made the change official on 16 January 2019, with all branches of government expected to move in over three years.

 Geography

-Gitega is also the capital of Gitega Province, one of the eighteen provinces of Burundi.
-It is located in the middle of the country, at roughly the same distance between the commercial capital, Bujumbura on Lake Tanganyika to the west, the Tanzanian border to the east—both at around 62 km—and the Rwandan border, about 72 km to the north.
+Gitega is the capital of Gitega Province, one of the eighteen provinces of Burundi.
+It is located in the center of the country, at roughly the same distance between the commercial capital, Bujumbura on Lake Tanganyika to the west, the Tanzanian border to the east—both at around 62 km—and the Rwandan border, about 72 km to the north.
 It lies on a broad plateau surrounded by hills, a few kilometres southwest of the confluence of the Ruvyironza and Rurubu Rivers.
 Ruvubu National Park, the country's biggest, lies 26 km to the east.

+Climate

 History

 Gitega was at one time the seat of the Kingdom of Burundi and remained as capital of the kings of Burundi (mwami) until 1966.

-The Germans founded the town of Gitega in 1912 back when Burundi was part of German East Africa.
+The Germans laid out the plan for the modern town of Gitega in 1912 when Burundi was part of German East Africa.

 In March 2007, President of Burundi Pierre Nkurunziza announced that Burundi was planning to bring back its capital city to Gitega, saying that it is in a better location for a capital than Bujumbura.

 On 24 December 2018, it was announced by Nkurunziza that Gitega was to become the capital city of Burundi, pending only Parliament approval.
 The expected parliamentary assent (given the President's CNDD-FFD party comfortable majority in both chambers) arrived through a vote on 16 January 2019, with some ministries already starting the move two days later.

 On 7 December 2021, a fire broke out in an overcrowded prison in Gitega, killing at least 38 and injuring more than 69.